PresentationsAn Investigation of Terminology and Syntax in Japanese and US Patents and the Implications for the Patent Translator

 In an effort to gain an understanding of both the formal expectations and the realities of Japanese and US patent language, the author undertook an investigation of a sample of patents of both countries.
 The goals of this investigation were: to identify terminological and structural quirks in both Japanese and US patents, to test actual patents against the guidelines found in sources intended for patent professionals, and to gain an understanding of what constitutes patent-specific language usage, as opposed to more generic technical language.

 2.1 Sources of Patent Documents

-The Japan Patent Office database and open stacks of Japanese and US patents provided the raw data (patent documents) for the study.
-One commonly used method of classifying patents is into the large groups of electrical mechanical, and chemical patents.
+The JPO and USPTO databases provided the raw data (patent documents) for the study.
+One commonly used method of classifying patents is into the large groups of electrical, mechanical, and chemical patents.
 Because the author does not specialize in the area of chemistry or compositions of materials, only electrical and mechanical patents were sampled.
 The sample consisted of the following sub-groups.

 - 100 Japanese patents (50 patents held by Japanese entities 50 patents held by US entities

 - 100 US patents (50 patents held by Japanese entities 50 patents held by US entities

 Distinction by the location of the patent holder was for the purpose of identifying any trends which might be related to the translation process.